tytydraco/yessleep/out/They_Left_Me_in_the_Woods.md

 I watched his pretty blue eyes widen as I grabbed the knife handle with one hand and a fistful of his hair with the other.
 And I pulled and pushed on both, slamming the back of his head against the wall, each time cutting deeper and deeper, all the way through his throat like a broken paper cutter.
 He stopped moving, making noise, after just the second or third, but I didn't stop until the blade scraped against the tile wall and I heard the rolling thud against the floor.
 I didn't look.

 I breathed.
 I laughed.
 Then I got up.
+I found my glasses in his computer drawer.

 I'm writing this now just so everyone knows.
 It’s important to me that people know, even if it’s too much to understand.
 Hell, I still don’t.